yurifarod/UVA-URI/README.md

 # UVA-URI
-My answer for UVA and URI judge!
+My answer for Hacker Rank, UVA and URI judge!